roryl/lucee-book/meta_programming.md

 ##A Meta Programming Use Case
 An often useful programming pattern is the [Decorator Pattern](https://en.wikipedia.org/wiki/Decorator_pattern) wherein one class wraps another class in order to add additional functionality.
 For example, one could create a decorator to log all method calls.

-Consider this component which implements some math functions:
+Consider this component which implements some math functions add, multiply and subtract:

+{% gist id="roryl/1209cf05ae342beeecda87dd879b0150",file="math.cfc" %}{% endgist %}

+If the use case was that every time we called one of the methods we wanted to output some text, we could solve it by creating a decorator which reproduces and wraps the math object.
+Consider this decorator:

-{% gist id="roryl/1209cf05ae342beeecda87dd879b0150",file="README.md" %}{% endgist %}
+{% gist id="roryl/1209cf05ae342beeecda87dd879b0150",file="mathDecoratorBasic.cfc" %}{% endgist %}